Lootyhoof/kempelton-reloaded/README.md

 # Kempelton Reloaded
 ![Preview](http://i68.tinypic.com/ea189i.png)

-Remake of the Kempelton theme for Pale Moon by [Arvid Axelsson] (http://arvidaxelsson.se/).
+Remake of the Kempelton theme for Pale Moon by [Arvid Axelsson](http://arvidaxelsson.se/).

 ## Building
 Simply download the contents of the "src" folder and pack the contents into a .zip file.
 Then, rename the file to .xpi and drag into the browser.